dev-ronny/CRUD-React/README.md

 ### Features
-- This is little Web aplication CRUD
+- This is little Web application CRUD
 - You can change the parts of the code in the path src / App.jsx

 ### Install